The 2018 Into Film Awards are now open for entries!

 Jenn Murray & Morfydd Clark - two actors who starred in Jane Austen adaptation Love & Friendship - give their top tips on getting into film.

 Star Wars Producer Gary Kurtz's Top Tips

-Gary Kurtz, producer of Star Wars Star Wars: Episode V - The Empire Strikes Back, gives hist top tips on getting into film.
+Gary Kurtz, producer of Star Wars: Episode V - The Empire Strikes Back, gives his top tips on getting into film.